devops-culture-project/labs/gitops-cd-k8s/README.md

 ### Clean your lab
 1. From the lab's working directory, delete all deployments:
     `kubectl delete -f deploy/argocd/`
+    `kubectl delete ns argocd`
 1. From the app's working directory, delete all deployments:
     `kubectl delete -f deploy/`
 1. Remove all folders of lab and app
+1. Remove your github repo if you don't want it
 * Important: It's funny but don't delete your app and then Argo, because argo of course will make sure to create it again.

 ## Biblography